 4. Peanut, Almond or Sunflower Butter: Nut and seed butters are a nice staple for filling those troughs running through the celery.
 And they’re not just for the kids — adults like them too!
 Sprinkle some organic raisins on top for your traditional “Ants on a Log” snack.
 Peanut/almond/sunflower butters pair well with bananas and apple slices too.

 Not only are apples a good source of nutrition, but eating one can boost your level of alertness.
 The theory is that the actual process of eating the apple (i.e., biting into it and navigating around the core) requires dexterity and concentration which helps get you out of your drowsy state.

-6. Pita and Hummus: The new peanut butter and jelly.
-Slice some whole-grain pita bread and spread some hummus between them.
+6. Sprouted Grain Crackers and Hummus: This is the new peanut butter and jelly.
+Make some baked sprouted grain ‘crackers’ for dunking in hummus.
 These ready-to-eat snacks are ideal if you’re feeling tired and need some fuel to keep you going until you reach your destination.

 7. Trail Mix: Pair some nuts and fruits together for healthy handfuls of antioxidants and good fats.
-Raw walnuts* are super-rich in omega-3 fatty acids.
+Raw walnuts* are super-rich in plant omega-3 fatty acids.
 Add some whole raw almonds, pumpkin and/or sunflower seeds and some of nature’s candies, such as organic raisins, dried cherries, pears, apricots, and blueberries (be sure there’s no added sugar).

 Onigiri makes rice portable and easy to eat.
-An onigiri is often filled with various fillings (from salted salmon, chicken to pickled vegetables).
+An onigiri is often filled with various fillings (from salmon to pickled vegetables).
 Since the Tsunami, the Japanese have made thousands of onigiri for the survivors and evacuees living in shelters and for the rescue workers.

 10. Water: There’s nothing more refreshing and better for staying hydrated than water.
 If you plan on packing bottled water, be sure to keep them away from the heat and sun.
 The heat can cause the chemicals in the plastic to leach into your water, so it’s best to keep the bottles in your cooler.

 Karen’s Fit Tip: All of these transportable snacks make great sources of fuel that you can easily pack and take to work.